 Divided into West and East ranges, the enormous size and vibrant burnt orange, maroon, and purple hues make them a truly magical attraction of the Northern Territory.

-The East MacDonnell Ranges feature some historic Aboriginal sites, walking trails, and the ubiquitous red river gum trees.
+The East MacDonnell Ranges feature historic Aboriginal sites, walking trails, and the ubiquitous red river gum trees.
 They also offer unique opportunities for fantastic bird watching and enjoying the native wildlife.

 It’s worth noting that the West MacDonnell Ranges are widely popular with tourists, so it can get busy.
 They feature unique scenery and multiple waterholes, including Glen Helen Gorge, Redbank Gorge, Ormiston Gorge, and Ellery Creek Big Hole.